LemJukes/VT-Terminal/README.md

 # Verbatempus - Terminal

-A simple terminal style display for the Verbatempus javascript libra
+A simple terminal style display for the Verbatempus javascript library.